 The Annual Count: Understanding the Process and Its Implications

 This Web-based learning module addresses the purpose of the Annual Child Count, eligibility for inclusion in the count, how the count relates to other reporting requirements from ED, and the difference between SA (Subpart 1) and LEA (Subpart 2) count procedures and protocols.
 The module requires about 30 minutes to complete.

 - Title I Part D Update and Overview Webinar

 - NDTAC Annual Count FAQ’s

 - October Count Facility Survey for LEA’s Due Dec.
 3, 2014 2003 Word

 - National Evaluation and Technical Assistance Center

-Below is a link to an Information Sharing Guide available from the Arizona Juvenile Justice Commission, Governor’s Office for Children, Youth and Families in cooperation with the Department of Education and other Arizona State government agencies.
-This document states allowable information concerning youth to share with others: http://gocyf.az.gov/Children/Documents/INFOSHARINGGUIDE2008.pdf.
+The Information Sharing Guide is available from the Arizona Juvenile Justice Commission, Governor’s Office for Children, Youth and Families in cooperation with the Department of Education and other Arizona State government agencies.
+This Information Sharing Guide states allowable information concerning youth to share with others.

 For more information, contact:

 State N & D Coordinator: Jim Lovett